Emergency Dentist Stuart

 How to Avoid Dental Accidents and Protect Your Smile

-- Don’t ignore tooth pain, sensitivity, or loose fillings.
-Early treatment can prevent these issues from turning into larger emergencies.
+Important reminder: Do NOT ignore tooth pain, sensitivity, or other abnormal symptoms.
+Instead, call us as soon as you notice that something is wrong; early treatment can prevent these issues from turning into larger emergencies.

 Dental Emergency FAQs